Conditions

 if condition {

-// code runs if condition is true
+// runs if condition is true

 } else if anotherCondition {